mkenney/go-chrome/README.md

 # Examples

-I added a few small examples to the [wiki](https://github.com/mkenney/go-chrome/wiki).
+There are a few small examples of how to use the framework API on the [wiki](https://github.com/mkenney/go-chrome/wiki).

 # TODO